yasminenassar/01-adder/README.md

 The compiler should signal an error if:

-- There is a binding list containing two or more bindings with the same name
 - An identifier is unbound (there is no surrounding let binding for it)

 Here are some examples of Adder programs: